schneebergerlab/syri/README.md

 2. C/C++ compiler: g++

 ## Recent major updates:
+(12-10-2021)
+* Issues in inversion detection: The recent releases of minimap2 (2.18-2.22) have some bug which results in inverted regions not getting aligned correctly.
+This issue is mostly fixed in the current master branch (HEAD node) of minimap2 repository.
+So, for accurate structural rearrangement identification with SyRI please use the latest version of minimap2.

 (13-06-2021)
 * SyRI V1.5 is now available.
 With this update, SyRI is now compatible with python3.8.
 You can download it using:
 ` git clone --single-branch --branch V5  https://github.com/schneebergerlab/syri.git `